 The usage of Customer Success Management software is invaluable in business today.
 Such software helps the customer success team better understand your customers and effectively promote upsells and cross-sells.
-The goal of the customer success team is ultimately to help your customers get maximum value out of your solution offerings, and this in turn leads to maximizing the lifetime value your company receives from its customers.
+The goal of the customer success team is ultimately to help your customers get the maximum value out of your solution offerings, and this, in turn, leads to maximizing the lifetime value your company receives from its customers.

 Choosing and implementing customer success software can be a challenging decision for many, especially those who never had a chance to use one.
 Regardless of previous experience, it’s important to take the right steps and considerations in order to thoughtfully decide whether to optimize your existing customer success system (even if it’s ‘just’ a spreadsheet), or implement a more robust one.
 In this blog, I’ll remove the confusion and guide you through the process I know works for many of our clients.